tblite/tblite/README.md

 - create a high-level interface to the extended tight binding methods
 - allow low-level access to the components forming the actual energy expression
-- provide a framework to handle and manipulate parametrisation data
+- provide a framework to handle and manipulate parametrization data

 Explicit non-goals are